Gas information sheet 58: Type A appliance service – the quality and adequacy of air supply

 The quality and adequacy of air supply

-When installing or maintaining a gas appliance, which should always include a gas appliance safety check, there are three points to be considered in relation to the supply and movement of air:
+There are three points to be considered in relation to the supply and movement of air when installing or maintaining a gas appliance.

-In a residential building, the quality of the air supply is normally a given, but it is worth keeping this in mind if the appliance is being installed in a laundry or a cluttered area.
+In a residential building, the quality of the air supply is normally acceptable, but it is worth keeping this in mind if the appliance is being installed in a laundry or a cluttered area, where there may be potential for contamination of the air supply

 1. Air supply quality

-Clause 6.4.2, Quality of Air Supply, says the air supply for a gas appliance should not be contaminated with combustion products, or contain chemicals, dust and fibres, or flammable vapour that can affect combustion or the gas appliance’s safe operation.
+Clause 6.4.2 Quality of Air Supply explains the air supply for a gas appliance should not be contaminated with combustion products, or contains chemicals, dust and fibres, or flammable vapour that can affect combustion or the gas appliance’s safe operation.

 Buildings approved before 31 March 2014

-Buildings approved on or after 31 March 2014
+Buildings approved for construction on or after 31 March 2014

-For example, a 30MJ/h appliance needs to be installed in a room with a volume no smaller than 75 cubic metres.
+- For example, a 30MJ/h cooktop needs to be installed in a room with a volume no smaller than 75 cubic metres.
 If the room is smaller than 75 cubic metres it will require additional permanent ventilation.

 2. Air supply adequacy

-Clause 6.4.1, Adequacy of Air Supply, says appliances should be installed in locations with adequate ventilation to enable (under normal operating conditions) complete gas combustion, proper operation of the flue, the immediate surroundings to remain at a safe temperature.
+Clause 6.4.1 Adequacy of Air Supply, explains appliances should be installed in locations with adequate ventilation to enable (under normal operating conditions) complete gas combustion, proper operation of the flue and the immediate surroundings to remain at a safe temperature.

 The adequacy of ventilation is another important consideration, but it does not specifically consider whether extraction fans are present.
 As a result, the next step is to check whether any extraction fans are creating negative pressure.